sekka1/managedkube.com/_posts/2019-01-09-introducing-k8sbot.md

 We heard from a lot of you that Kubernetes is complex.
 We also learned that many non-infrastructure engineers are getting pulled into Kubernetes to deploy their code.
 We created k8sBot to help make Kubernetes easier to use.

-k8sBot helps you quickly and easily troubleshoot your clusters.
+k8sBot helps you quickly and easily troubleshoot your clusters by giving contextual information from a bot running inside your cluster(s).

 Ask k8sBot what’s going on in and it will let you know in plain old English.
 You can:
 * Save valuable time with faster troubleshooting
 * Learn Kubernetes on-the-fly
 * Quickly parse k8s output into easily digestible information